 Being a shareholder means you are potentially able to benefit from the company’s success.

-People purchase shares in a company in the hope that it can grow its earnings and profits over time, which is likely to make the shares more attractive to other investors.
-If a company succeeds in raising its share price the shareholder will be able to sell their shares at a profit.
+People purchase shares in a company in the hope that it will grow its earnings and profits over time, which is likely to make the shares more attractive to other investors.
+If a company succeeds in raising its share price, the shareholder will be able to sell their shares at a profit.